 The remarkable advancements continued and, as they did, I kept a journal.

-The introduction of the oil in Mammy’s diet has filled my life with the sweetest of memories over the last two and a half years and ongoing, memories which I am more than happy to share with you all, over the coming months.
+The introduction of the oil in Mammy’s diet has filled my life with the sweetest of memories.
+I am more than happy to share with you all, over the coming months.